-So glycolic acid peels work, but how should you use them?
+Glycolic acid peels can treat acne scars, but how should you use them?
 Here are a few tips to help you:

 Although higher concentrations work best, glycolic acid is pretty powerful and should be used with care.
-That’s why I believe it best to start with concentrations of 20%.
+It’s best to start with concentrations of 20%.
 After a couple of weeks, switch to a 30% concentration.
 Do a couple more treatments, and increase to 50%.
 Only if this is not powerful enough for you, use the strongest amount, 70%.

 Don’t go buy a glycolic acid peel treatment on Amazon just yet!
 These concentrations are way too strong to be used without proper medical supervsion.
 Go to a doctor, and let her prescribe you the right dose and frequency.

 Glycolic acid peels remove an entire layer of skin, and that doesn’t come without side effects!
 You’ll surely experience some peeling and redness.
 A little is normal, but, if you take matters into your own hands rather than trusting a professional, the side effects will be quite severe, and as bad to deal with as your scars.
 Don’t risk it!

 Related: 5 Skincare Treatments That Can Damage Skin If Abused

 3. Be Patient

 Glycolic acid peels work, but not overnight.
 Depending on how pitted (depressed) your scars are, it may take several weeks, if not months, for them to disappear.